superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 >>> F1 macro 0.820
 ```

 The results are only slightly worse than the results we got by combining Node2Vec with BoW features.
 But, remember, we're evaluating GraphSAGE because it can handle dynamic network data, whereas Node2Vec cannot. **GraphSAGE embeddings perform well on our classification task _and_ are able to embed completely new nodes as well**.
-When your use case involves new nodes or nodes that evolve, an induction model like GraphSAGE may be a better choice than Node2Vec.
+When your use case involves new nodes or nodes that evolve, an inductive model like GraphSAGE may be a better choice than Node2Vec.

 ## Embedding semantics: LLM